 It's a very simple, statistically reliable reason to believe in the Christian God.

-Wether or not Pascal's Wager is actually convincing, his argument's underlying rationalle apply neatly today to human longevity.
+Whether or not Pascal's Wager is actually convincing, his argument's underlying rationale apply neatly today to human longevity.

 There are compelling reasons to believe biotechnology is going to continue advancing tremendously in the coming decades and those advancements may lead to radical life-extension therapeutics.